epfl-ada/ada-2022-project-cnxtn/README.md

 List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.
 -->
 - [CMU Movie Summary Corpus dataset](http://www.cs.cmu.edu/~ark/personas/): dataset that contains the metadata for 81,741 movies and 450,669 characters aligned to them, extracted from the November 4, 2012 dump of Freebase and the movie plot summaries extracted from the November 2, 2012 dump of English-language Wikipedia for 42,306 of those movies.
-- [CMU Movie Summary Corpus supplement](http://www.cs.cmu.edu/~ark/personas/): supplement to the previous dataset, that contains ll of the plot summaries from above, run through the Stanford CoreNLP pipeline (tagging, parsing, NER and coref).
+- [CMU Movie Summary Corpus supplement](http://www.cs.cmu.edu/~ark/personas/): supplement to the previous dataset, that contains the plot summaries from above, run through the Stanford CoreNLP pipeline (tagging, parsing, NER and coref).
 - [Oscar Awards dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award): dataset that contains past Academy Award winners and nominees between 1927 and 2018.
 - [IMDB dataset](https://www.imdb.com/interfaces/): dataset that contains the names of the movies on IMDB alongside their average rating and the number of votes.